DINA-community/Matching-Agent/docs/getting-started.rst

     .. code-block:: bash

-        # Use externally installed NetBox/ISDuBa and only start a local database
+        # Use externally installed NetBox/ISDuBA and only start a local database
         docker compose -f dev/docker-compose-silab.yml up -d

-        # Or run a fully local stack (NetBox, ISDuBa, DB)
+        # Or run a fully local stack (NetBox, ISDuBA, DB)
         docker compose -f dev/docker-compose.yml up -d

     When using the fully local development environment, the URLs and default credentials are as follows:

     - NetBox UI: http://netbox.localhost/ (default: admin/admin)
     - NetBox Keycloak instance: http://keycloak.localhost/
-    - ISDuBa UI: http://isduba.localhost/ (default: user/user)
+    - ISDuBA UI: http://isduba.localhost/ (default: user/user)
     - The NetBox API token is printed by the ``netbox-setup`` container logs.
 The script will attempt to print it automatically; if needed, you can retrieve it manually:
         .. code-block:: bash